Flick Colby: Personal life

-For a few years after Colby's tenure with Top of the Pops, she split her time between her family's home town of Clinton, New York and London, but eventually chose to settle down in Clinton, where she lived the remainder of her life.
+For a few years after Colby's tenure with TOTP, she split her time between London and her family's home town of Clinton, New York, but eventually chose to settle down in Clinton, where she lived the remainder of her life.
 She owned and operated a gift shop named Paddywacks.

 Colby married three times: first to writer Robert Marasco, then to James Ramble in 1967, and finally in 2003 to George Bahlke, a professor of literature at Hamilton College, where Colby's father had taught German.

 Colby had breast cancer during the final years of her life, and died of bronchopneumonia at her home in Clinton in May 2011, aged 65, just four months after her husband George Bahlke died due to complications from pneumonia on 1 February.
-She was survived by her sister, and brother, Thomas Colby IV.
+She was survived by her sister, and her brother Thomas Colby IV.